Malik Agar: Second Sudanese Civil War

-Post-Civil War
+Post-civil war

 He was elected governor of Blue Nile State in the Republic of the Sudan in April 2010.
 Agar was one of the few high-profile members of the Sudanese opposition to run in the election, and was the only non-National Congress Party (NCP) candidate to win a governorship.
 Agar defeated the NCP candidate, Farah Ibrahim Mohamed Al-Aggar, by 8,702 votes.

 In February 2011, Malik Agar also became chairman of the Sudan People's Liberation Movement–North, the part of the SPLM that operates in northern Sudan.
 The southern portion of the SPLM became a separate political party in South Sudan when the country seceded from the Republic of Sudan in July 2011.

 On 2 September, Agar was deposed as governor on the orders of President Omar al-Bashir.
 He fled to the southern part of the state and was reportedly planning a counterattack.
 He warned that the Sudan–SPLM conflict may ignite a wider Sudanese civil war.

 In February 2012, Agar helped found the Sudanese Revolutionary Front (SRF); a coalition of Sudanese opposition groups that aims to overthrow the Sudanese government and replace it with a democracy.
 In February 2012, Agar was elected president of the SRF.

+In mid-2017, Agar split from the mainstream faction of the SPLM–N led by Abdelaziz al-Hilu.
+A key factor motivating the split was that al-Hilu's group insisted on including the establishment of a secular state in negotiations with the al-Bashir government of the time, while Agar's group disagreed.
+In the 2019–2020 Sudanese Revolution phase of the Sudanese peace process, al-Hilu's group continued to insist on secularisation of the state as a requirement for a peace deal.

-In February 2021, he was appointed as a member of the Sovereignty Council of Sudan.
+In February 2021, Agar was appointed as a member of the Sovereignty Council of Sudan.
+In the ongoing civil war, Agar has supported the Sudanese Armed Forces (SAF) in opposition to the Rapid Support Forces (RSF) and the SPLM–N of al-Hilu.

+In June 2026, a planned visit by Agar to Berlin was reportedly cancelled after Germany declined to grant visas to members of his accompanying delegation.
+The visit had intended to discuss the situation in Sudan and the political process amid the ongoing civil war.

 Ideology

-Agar rejects former President Omar al-Bashir's Arab-Islamic nationalism, and has argued instead for a secular and multicultural civil democracy.
+Agar rejects former president Omar al-Bashir's Arab-Islamic nationalism, and has argued instead for a secular and multicultural civil democracy.